Solid-that-flows picture of glass-forming liquids

-With only few exceptions like silicates, a liquid's viscosity $\eta$ at the melting temperature $T_m$ is within one or two orders of magnitude of that of water, $\eta\sim 10^{-3}$ Pa$\cdot$s.
-Upon cooling the viscosity increases dramatically, and for typical cooling rates of order K/min one finds $\eta\sim 10^{12}$ Pa s at the glass transition temperature $T_g$.
-The glass transition is continuous and not a genuine phase transition, although $T_g$ is fairly well defined for a given cooling rate (typically within 1\%).
+The glass transition is continuous and not a genuine phase transition, although $T_g$ is fairly well defined for a given cooling rate, typically within 1\%.
 At $T_g$ the system falls out of metastable equilibrium because the time to reach equilibrium after an external disturbance, the so-called $\alpha$ relaxation time $\ta$, exceeds the laboratory time scale.
-By the fluctuation-dissipation theorem $\ta$ is also the characteristic time of the equilibrium dynamics.
-This quantity is termed the Maxwell relaxation time, and in the simple Maxwell model of viscoelasticity \cite{moo57,lam78,dyr06} $\ta$ is given by
+By the fluctuation-dissipation theorem $\ta$ is also the characteristic time of the equilibrium fluctuations.
+This quantity is termed the Maxwell relaxation time.
+In the Maxwell model of viscoelasticity \cite{moo57,lam78,dyr06} $\ta$ is given by

-\be \ta=\frac{\eta}{G_\infty} \ee where $G_\infty$ is the high-frequency plateau shear modulus corresponding to MHz frequencies and above (sometimes denoted by $G_p$).
-In this expression the temperature dependence of $G_\infty$ is insignificant, so upon cooling $\ta$ increases roughly in proportion to $\eta$.
-With $G_\infty\sim 10^9$ Pa the typical ``ordinary'' liquid viscosity $10^{-3}$ Pa$\cdot$s corresponds to $\ta\sim 10^{-12}$s, which is comparable to vibration (phonon) times.
+\be \ta=\frac{\eta}{G_\infty} \ee in which $G_\infty$ is the high-frequency plateau shear modulus corresponding to MHz frequencies and above (sometimes denoted by $G_p$).
+In this expression the temperature dependence of $G_\infty$ is insignificant, so upon cooling $\ta$ increases roughly proportionally to $\eta$.
+With $G_\infty\sim 10^9$ Pa the typical ordinary liquid viscosity $10^{-3}$ Pa$\cdot$s corresponds to $\ta\sim 10^{-12}$s, which is comparable to vibration (phonon) times.
 On the other hand, equating $\ta$ to the typical cooling time for producing a glass $\sim 10^3$ s leads to $\eta\sim 10^{12}$ Pa$\cdot$s.

 A note on terminology: The term ``glass'' is used below whenever a highly viscous liquid is not in thermodynamic equilibrium, while ``liquid'' is reserved to a system in (metastable) equilibrium, i.e., one that is fully characterized by pressure and temperature with no memory of its past.
-The terms ``glass-forming liquid'' and ``ultraviscous liquid'' are used synonymously reflecting the fact that once a liquid has been supercooled to the ultraviscous state by avoiding crystallization, glass formation is inevitable upon continued, sufficiently fast cooling.
+The terms ``glass-forming liquid'' and ``ultraviscous liquid'' are used synonymously, reflecting the fact that once a liquid has been supercooled to the ultraviscous state by avoiding crystallization, glass formation is inevitable upon continued cooling.